 - Place the butter and sugar in a large mixing bowl.
 Using a hand mixer like this one, beat the butter and sugar at medium-high speed until light and fluffy.
-Reduce speed to low and add one egg at a time, beating gently until combined.
+Reduce the speed to low and add one egg at a time, beating gently until combined.

 - Add the pistachios, cardamom, and vanilla extract.
-Mix with a spoon until combined
+Mix with a spoon until combined.

 - Stir in the flour mixture until just combined.

-- Bake for 25 minutes, or until the dough is slightly golden, rotating baking sheet halfway through.
+- Bake for 25 minutes, or until the dough is slightly golden, rotating the baking sheet halfway through.

 - Pro-Tip: the addition of a small amount of butter, although not traditional, produces a richer, more cookie-like texture.

 - Pro-Tip: Don't skip refrigerating the biscotti dough for 30 minutes before baking the first time.
 This helps a lot as the dough can be sticky and hard to form